piiop/ai-case-study/README.md

 # Case Study on OpenAI and Sora

+Hello, I'm Michael Leston - a brand new programmer.
+I will be presenting a case study on OpenAI with a specific focus on Sora, their text-to-video model.

 ## Overview and Origin

-* OpenAI Inc

-* Founded in December 2015 as a non-profit.
+* OpenAI Inc was founded in December 2015.

-* Greg Brockman, Ilya Sutskever, Trevor Blackwell, Vicki Cheung, Andrej Karpathy, Durk Kingma, John Schulman, Pamela Vagata, and Wojciech Zaremba.
-Pieter Abbeel, Yoshua Bengio, Alan Kay, Sergey Levine, and Vishal Sikka, co-chairs of the board Sam Altman and Elon Musk
+### Founding Members:

+* Greg Brockman
+* Ilya Sutskever
+* Trevor Blackwell
+* Vicki Cheung
+* Andrej Karpathy
+* Durk Kingma
+* John Schulman
+* Pamela Vagata
+* Wojciech Zaremba

+### Founding Co-Chairs

+* Sam Altman
+* Elon Musk

 * How did the idea for the company (or project) come about?